JuanVallecilla/YelpCamp_Project/README.md

 This Project was created using Node.js, Express, MongoDB, Bootstrap and Passport.js to handle authentication.

-Website deployed on Heroku: https://damp-bastion-63286.herokuapp.com/
+Website deployed on render.com: https://juan-yelpcamp.onrender.com

 ## Features
 * Users can create, edit, remove campgrounds.